-Make sure start to practice this procedure once the weather starts to take a dip:
+Make sure to practice this procedure once the temperature starts to take a dip:

 Examine Your Electrical Controls: